cockroachdb/docs/cockroachcloud/cloud-org-sso.md

 #### Which SAML-based authentication flows are supported with Cloud Organization SSO?

-The primary flow is the _service-initiated flow_, where you initiate configuration of Cloud Organization SSO through the {{ site.data.products.db }} Console.
+The primary flow is the _service provider-initiated flow_, where you initiate configuration of Cloud Organization SSO through the {{ site.data.products.db }} Console.

 If you need to initiate configuration from the IdP, contact your account team for assistance.